siamakn/temp-nomad-onboarding-workshop/docs/Module3/5_ELN_using_built-in_schema/M3_2_3_substance_entities.md

-# Create Entries for your Substance Using the *substance ELN* Schema
+# Create Entries for your Substance Using the *Substance ELN* Schema

 ![Screenshot from the NOMAD UI which shows the Substance ELN schema](../images/built-in_schema/substance/1.png)